Last updated January 13th, 2019.

-The best way to make money in Cambodia real estate is often buying an unrenovated shophouse apartment, spending money fixing it and bringing it up to modern standards.
+The best way to make money in Cambodia real estate is often through buying an unrenovated shophouse apartment, then spending money fixing it and bringing it up to modern standards.

-But you’ll need a contractor if you’re undertaking a renovation job.
+But you need a contractor if you’re doing a renovation job.
 Let’s face it: it’s sometimes hard to find an honest contractor in the developed world let alone in frontier markets.

-Contractors may not always be up to international standards or could simply be trying to rip you off.
-This means it’s important to find a contractor based on local referrals and connections.
+Contractors may not always be up to international standards – or they could simply be trying to rip you off.
+Finding a contractor based on referrals and local connections is crucial.

 Honest, fair contractors exist in Cambodia.
-But you must know the right people.
+But you must know the correct people.

-Be aware that if you buy the top floor of a shophouse in Cambodia, you own the roof of that building and usually the right to build on top of it.
-You first need district approval though.
+Be aware that if you buy the upper floor of a shophouse apartment in Cambodia, you own the building’s roof and usually the right to build on top of it.
+You must first obtain district approval though.

-Locals often want to save themselves the 3% brokerage fee rather than use a real estate agent.
+Locals often want to save themselves the 3% brokerage fee instead of using a real estate agent.
 Signs like this show a property is for sale.